 This preparation is similar to tempura, except that the batter-dipped vegetables are sautéed in a small amount of oil, rather than deep-fried.
-Though this is presented as an appetizer, it would also be a welcome vegetable side dish, especially for enticing picky eaters.
+These vegetable can be used as an appetizer, and are also a great vegetable side dish, especially for enticing picky eaters.
+Serve on their own or with a sauce of your choice as suggested below.
+Adapted from The Vegetarian Family Cookbook.
+Photos by Evan Atlas.

 Serves: 4 to 6

-- 6 cups vegetables (choose from the options, below)
+- 6 heaping cups vegetables (choose from the options, below)

 - 2/3 cup whole wheat pastry flour or garbanzo flour